-The Intelligent Dual Video Output Management feature allows a Dual Display Transmitter (KE6940T) to group each video output (DVI:1 and DVI:2) into two separate Virtual Transmitters that can be accessed from different Receivers.
-Receivers can switch between and connect to both Virtual Transmitters independently with the Access Type determining which Receiver has control (see page 196).
+For the A models (KE6900A, KE6940A), the Intelligent Dual Video Output Management feature allows the separation of a Dual Display Transmitter's (KE6940AT) video outputs (DVI:1 and DVI:2) as two separate Virtual Transmitters.
+These separated outputs can be accessed from different Receivers (KE6900AR or KE6940AR).
+Receivers can switch between and connect to both Virtual Transmitters independently with the Access Type determining which Receiver has control (see page 218).